noeddl/noeddl.github.io/content/_index.md

 header = {title = "Hello world!", img = "images/anett_quadro.jpg", img_alt = "Photo of Anett Seeker" }
 +++

-Hello, I'm Anett, a freelance software developer based in Berlin.
-I specialize in Python, Django, and Rust, and I prefer to work remotely.
-Let's create great software solutions together!
+I'm Anett, a computational linguist and freelance software developer based in Berlin.
+My main programming languages are Python and Rust, and I enjoy working with the Django framework for web development.